Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/README.md

 # 100 Days of Code - The Complete Python Pro Bootcamp for 2021
 - Practicing python with a  few projects in this course
-- Link to udemy course : https://www.udemy.com/course/100-days-of-code/
+- Link to Udemy course : https://www.udemy.com/course/100-days-of-code/

 ![python_logo](https://user-images.githubusercontent.com/50704452/101147042-83a0ad00-3624-11eb-9b5f-2848da3e96b6.png)
 # What was covered